paulz92/Angular-Recipe-List/README.md

 # Angular-Recipe-List
-Angular app for finding recipes and creating shopping lists - Udemy course project, details in readme
+An Angular app for finding recipes and creating shopping lists.
+This is the course project for the Udemy course "Angular 5 (formerly Angular 2) - The Complete Guide" created and taught by Maximilian Schwarzmüller.